Privacy Policy

 Outside of the Finance Ireland group of companies, we may also share your personal data with:

-These third parties will be subject to confidentiality requirements and they will only use your personal data as described in this Privacy Notice.
+These third parties will only use your personal data as described in this Privacy Notice.

 We may also share your personal data outside of the Finance Ireland Group where we are required to do so by law.
 For example, we may be legally obliged to share your personal data with third parties such as credit agencies, the Companies Registration Office, the Central Credit Register, Central Register of Beneficial Ownership and the Central Bank of Ireland.
 We may also share your personal data if it is necessary in order for us to establish, exercise or defend our legal rights.